The Tales of Beedle the Bard: "The Fountain of Fair Fortune"

 In this story, there is a fountain where once per year, one person may bathe and have their problems answered.
-Three witches—Asha, who suffers from an incurable disease; Altheda, who was robbed of her wand and wealth; and Amata, who is distraught after being left by her beloved—decide to try to reach the fountain together but along the way, a luckless Muggle knight, Sir Luckless, also joins them.
+Three witches — Asha, who suffers from an incurable disease; Altheda, who was robbed of her wand and wealth; and Amata, who is distraught after being left by her beloved — decide to try to reach the fountain together.
+Along the way, they are joined by Sir Luckless, a hapless Muggle knight.

-On their path to the fountain, they face three challenges: a giant worm that demands "proof of [their] pain", which quenches its thirst with the tears Asha sheds from frustration after several failed attempts; a steep slope where they have to bring the "fruit of their labours", which Altheda encourages the others to overcome with her with her hard-earned effort and the sweat of her brow; and a river that requires them to pay for crossing it with "the treasure of [their] past", which Amata uses as a Pensieve that washes away her regret for her cruel and false lover, thus removing her need of the fountain.
-After the four cross the river, however, Asha collapses from exhaustion; to save her, Altheda brews an invigorating potion that also cures Asha of her disease and need of the fountain, in turn causing Altheda to realise that her skills are a means to earn money without the fountain.
+On their path to the fountain, they face three challenges: a giant worm that demands "proof of [their] pain", which quenches its thirst with the tears Asha sheds from frustration after several failed attempts to pass; a steep slope where they have to bring the "fruit of their labours", which Altheda encourages the others to overcome with her, through hard effort and the sweat of her brow; and a river that requires "the treasure of [their] past" as payment for crossing, which Amata uses as a Pensieve that washes away her regret for her cruel and false lover, and finally brings her peace.

+After the four cross the river, however, Asha collapses from exhaustion; to save her, Altheda brews an invigorating potion that also cures Asha of her disease completely, in turn causing Altheda to realise that her skills as a potioneer are a means to earn her wealth back.

-Sir Luckless bathes in the fountain, after which he flings himself at Amata's feet and asks for "her hand and her heart", which she happily gives.
-Everyone gets an answer to his or her problem, unaware that the fountain holds no magical power at all.
+Realising that each of their problems was solved without the fountain's fortune, the witches urge Sir Luckless to bathe in the fountain, as a reward for his chivalry and his earnest effort to help them on their journey.
+After bathing, flushed with confidence and triumph, he flings himself at Amata's feet and asks for "her hand and her heart", which she happily gives.
+Satisfied with the result of their journey, the four companions go on to live long and happy lives, unaware that the fountain holds no magical power at all.